kokkos/kokkos-core-wiki/docs/source/API/core/memory_spaces.rst

 ``Kokkos::Experimental::SYCLSharedUSMSpace``
 ---------------------------

 ``Kokkos::Experimental::SYCLSharedUSMSpace`` is a |MemorySpaceType|_ representing page-migrating memory on a GPU in the SYCL GPU programming environment.
-This memory is accessible by both host and SYCL execution spaces.
+This memory is accessible from both host and SYCL execution spaces.

 ``Kokkos::HostSpace``
 ---------------------